mournfully/patched-void-surface-kernel/README.md

-# Installing void-linux with linux-surface kernel
+# Installing void-linux with linux-surface kernel on a surface laptop 2
 > **Warning** This is not a guide you should blindly follow nor a standalone tutorial.
 It is just my attempt at documenting all the hoops I had to jump through to get a working kernel.
 Which I've posted here in the hopes that it might help someone else in the future avoid some of the pitfalls I leaped head first into.
 If you happen to get stuck, I recommend seeking help on the linux-surface matrix room or the void-linux irc chat.

 ### Patching Kernels